 Look for Used Gardening Tools Instead of New Ones

 This is where online resources such as eBay and Craigslist can come in handy to save some extra dollars.
 You can find cheap, sometimes free gardening tools & equipment through these websites.
+This will help you stay on budget.
 If you are new to the world of gardening, look into the possibility of borrowing some equipment from friends/family in the beginning without adding items to your shopping cart at the garden center.

 Consider Growing Some Produce